Call for Papers

 - Jay Lofstead (Sandia National Laboratories, USA)

-- Jai Dayal (TBD)
+- Jai Dayal (Cerebras Systems)

 - Thaleia Dimitra Doudali (IMDEA Software Institute, Spain)